ajoydas/hobbits/specs/spec.md

 The ping/pong protocol is used to test connections between two peers and ensure the Hobbits implementation is passing conformance tests.

-When a `PING` message is received, the node should respond with the body of the `PING` message as a `PONG` message.
+When a `PING` message is received, the node must respond with the body of the `PING` message as a `PONG` message.

 ## Ping